amirkeren/bluemix-lab1/README.md

 # Adding Cloudant NoSQL DB service to the application

-1. Go to the creation page of the Cloudant NoSQL DB service using [this](https://console.ng.bluemix.net/catalog/services/cloudant-nosql-db/) link or search for "Cloudant" in the Bluemix catalog
+1. Go to the creation page of the Cloudant NoSQL DB service using [this](https://console.ng.bluemix.net/catalog/services/cloudant-nosql-db/) link or search for "cloudant" in the Bluemix catalog

 2. Before creating the service *bind* it to the application you created in the previous step